Garryowen (air): 7th Cavalry

 It later became the marching tune for the American 7th Cavalry Regiment during the late 19th century.
-The tune was brought to the 7th Cavalry by Brevet Colonel Myles W. Keogh and other officers with relations to the Fifth Royal Irish Lancers and the Papal Guard.
+The tune was brought to the 7th Cavalry by Brevet Colonel Myles Keogh and other officers with relations to the 5th Royal Irish Lancers and the Papal Guard.
 As the story goes, it was the last song played for Custer's men as they left General Terry's column at the Powder River.
+The song features in the 1941 biographical western They Died With Their Boots On, featuring Errol Flynn as Custer.
+It is also heard in John Ford westerns She Wore A Yellow Ribbon (1949) and The Searchers (1956), both starring John Wayne.

-The 7th Cavalry became a part of the 1st Cavalry Division during 1921.
-The word "Garryowen" was used often during the Vietnam War by soldiers of First Cavalry as a password to identify each other.
-It became the official tune of the division during 1981.
-The name of the tune has become a part of the regiment, the words Garry Owen are part of the regimental crest.
+The 7th Cavalry became a part of the 1st Cavalry Division in 1921.
+The word "Garryowen" was used often during the Vietnam War by soldiers of the 1st Cavalry as a password to identify each other.
+It became the official tune of the division in 1981.
+The words Garry Owen now form part of the regimental crest.

-The tune became the name for bases established by the Cavalry in current conflicts.
-The most recent was Contingency Operating Station, (COS), Garryowen in the Maysan Province of Iraq.
-FOB Garryowen was established in support of Operation Iraqi Freedom 8–10 in June 2008 by 2nd Battalion, 7th Cavalry Regiment.
-There is a Camp Garry Owen, north of Seoul, Korea, which houses part of the 4th Squadron of the First Cavalry regiment.
+The tune became the name for bases established by the cavalry in various conflicts.
+The most recent was Contingency Operating Site Garry Owen in the Maysan Province of Iraq.
+FOB Garryowen was established in support of Operation Iraqi Freedom 8–10 in June 2008 by the 2nd Battalion, 7th Cavalry Regiment.
+There was also a Camp Garry Owen north of Seoul, Korea, which housed part of the 4th Squadron of the 7th Cavalry.

 Theodore Roosevelt considered it "the greatest fighting tune in the world."